 And one product dropshipping, you know picking one product that you know has high demand, is going to work if you watch it and spending as much time and focus and doing customer research on that as possible is going to be the way to go from here.

 I just built a new general dropshipping store, I don’t want to share the name of that just yet, but that’s going to be running in the background, and I have my team that’s kind of got that automated now and then on the side I will be building one product stores probably once every two to three weeks.

-D: So you didn’t succeed at the first try right?
+D: So you didn’t succeed on the first try right?

-D: Yes so in most cases you will not succeed at the first try, you keep trying, learning at the same time so finally you find a way to succeed.
+D: Yes so in most cases you will not succeed on the first try, you keep trying, learning at the same time so finally you find a way to succeed.

-M: Exactly, yeah, face a lot of the problems in order to succeed.
+M: Exactly, yeah, face a lot of problems in order to succeed.